learn-co-curriculum/dsc-oauth-open-authorization/README.md

 ## Introduction

 Perhaps the most common thread among all APIs available on the web is the need to **_authenticate_** yourself to prove you are who you say are.
-This is a major security point for web APIs, and its no surprise that a standard protocol has evolved to help make authenticating users simple and safe.
-This authentication protocol is called **_OAuth_**, and it provides a simple, easy integration for multi-user applications such as web APIs, so that they can add authentication capabilities to their API is a simple, streamlined way.
-From our side, this makes life easy because it standardizes the authentication process, so that we don't have to worry about many different authentication protocols for every different service.
+This is a major security point for web APIs, and it's no surprise that a standard protocol has evolved to help make authenticating users simple and safe.
+This authentication protocol is called **_OAuth_**, and it provides a simple, easy integration for multi-user applications, such as web APIs, so that they can add authentication capabilities to their API in a simple, streamlined way.
+From our side, this makes life easy because it standardizes the authentication process so that we don't have to worry about many different authentication protocols for every different service.
 In this lesson, we'll look into OAuth, learn a little about how it works, and explore the benefits OAuth offers.

 ## Objectives